-In this episode she is introduced by Laila Lalami and then reads from her work.
+In this episode, he is introduced by Jord/ana Rosenberg and then read from his work.
 The companion Conversation episode may be found here.

 You may learn more about this event on the Lannan website; you may also listen to the audio recording of this event there.

 Additional photos of this event are available on Flickr.